Shopify/slate/docs/css-examples/index.md

 ## Responsive tables

-For proper accessibility, tabular data should be build as table.
+For proper accessibility, tabular data should be built as a table.
 Tables are notoriously difficult to build responsively, and while there are a lot of ways to do it, Slate includes a basic approach of adding the column labels as data attributes.
 Test the demo below in mobile mode to see it in action.

-> Responsive tables are build into `cart.liquid`, `customers/order.liquid`, and `customers/account.liquid` templates.
+> Responsive tables are built into `cart.liquid`, `customers/order.liquid`, and `customers/account.liquid` templates.

 <div class="demo-iframe">
   {% include iframe-toggles.html %}